 Post Concussive Syndrome and Mild to Moderate Brain Injury

 There is nothing mild about mild brain injury.
+No matter if you got injured on a cruise or road, every brain injury is serious.
 Each year approximately 500,000 individuals make emergency room visits and 200,000 hospitalizations occur from Mild Brain Injury, according to a 2003 report by the Centers for Disease Control.
 The effects of a Mild Brain Injury may not be seen at the time of the original emergency room visit and the subtle cognitive and psychological changes may take days, weeks or even months to be recognized.

 According to the ICD-10, Post Concussive Syndrome (PCS) consisting of three of eight symptoms and functional changes consisting of: